ManasaMaganti/Intro-to-Machine_Learning-Part2/README.md

 2. Wrangling the Billboard Top 100
 3. Visual storytelling part 1: green buildings
 4. Visual storytelling part 2: Capital Metro data
+5. Clustering and dimensionality reduction
-5. Market segmentation
+6. Market segmentation
-6. The Reuters corpus
+7. The Reuters corpus
-7. Association rule mining
+8. Association rule mining

 The "Problem Image classification with neural networks" is located in another Notebook due to it being done on Google Collab